TomDemeranville/orcid-java-client/README.md

 		<version>0.11.0</version>
 	</dependency>

-You can see the list of versions here: (https://github.com/TomDemeranville/orcid-java-client/tree/mvn-repo/uk/bl/orcid-java-client-gae)
+You can see the list of versions in the repository here: (https://github.com/TomDemeranville/orcid-java-client/tree/mvn-repo/uk/bl)

 #Schema support

 The version supports the ORCiD message schema 1.1

-##Contact
+#Contact

 [@tomdemeranville on twitter](https://twitter.com/tomdemeranville)